sam2829/strongest-avenger-react/README.md

 This project was developed using a blank template and ran in Gitpod workspace.

-- First I created a new Github repository by clicking on the create new repository button in the top right of my repositories list, on the left hand side of the page.
+- First I created a new GitHub repository by clicking on the create new repository button in the top right of my repositories list, on the left hand side of the page.

 -  There I created the repository name, made sure the repository was set to public and then clicked the create repository at the bottom of the page.

-- Once the repository was created, in the top right of the file clickon the green drop-down meu labelled "code".
+- Once the repository was created, in the top right of the file click on the green drop-down meu labelled "code".

 - Then select HTTPS.